 Southern resident killer whalesSurvival has become uncertain for the southern resident killer whale.
 For years, pressures on these awe-inspiring whales — icons of the Pacific coast, culturally significant to First Nations people and beloved by tourists — have been increasing.
-This population hasn’t experienced a successful birth since 2016, and since then, 11 southern residents have been declared missing and presumed dead.
+Until the birth of a calf in May 2019, the population hadn’t experienced a successful birth since 2016, and since then, 13 southern residents have been declared missing and presumed dead.

-Today, only 74 wild southern resident killer whales remain, and the next few years will determine if the group can rebuild or go functionally extinct.
+Today, only 76 wild southern resident killer whales remain, and the next few years will determine if the group can rebuild or continue toward extinction.

 The orcas' continuing existence is threatened by food shortages due to the decline of Chinook salmon stock.
 Unlike other orcas, they don’t feast on seals found in the Pacific Ocean.
 Instead, they primarily eat the fatty fish that is now considered at-risk.
 When Chinook is plentiful, the southern residents are known to produce calves.
 When stock is in decline, the endangered whales are less likely to reproduce.